-- Essay writing and presenting a written argument in an exam.
+Essay writing and presenting a written argument under time pressure in a closed on-campus exam.

 - The course provides expert training in analysis and critical reasoning and the range of forms of written assessment develop important transferable skills in communication and presentation; argument and debate; teamwork; research and time management.

 Formative or Summative